-- 3. Group Information Sessions can be an effective, alternative way of organising advisory interviews.
-However, they must not be used as a replacement of the End of Permitted Period Interview. - 4.
-The intention is that a group of customers are given a presentation about the employment, training and other opportunities available to help them back into work.
-This session is followed immediately by one-to-one interviews with advisers of at least Band C. - 5.
-This approach: - allows customers to find out about the opportunities available, ask questions and consider the options before discussing their situation with an adviser - helps get individual interviews off to a good start because customers are better informed about what is available and - should shorten interviews because information about available options has been given during the session.
+- 3. Group Information Sessions can be an effective, alternative way of providing a number of customers with the same information at the same time. - 4.
+For example, it may be used to make customers aware of the local support services available to help them find work, or it may be to provide more detail of a specific provision. - 5.
+The considerations outlined in the Group Session Guidance will have been made when deciding to utilise Group Sessions. - 6.
+Wherever possible, the session should be arranged for the day each customer is due to attend their Jobsearch Review. - 7.
+The session alone must not be used as a substitute for the regular one-toone advisory interviews, to which all customers are guaranteed. - 8.
+As such, customers attending will be given the opportunity to arrange a one-to one interview with their adviser, immediately following the session. - 9.
+This approach: - allows customers to find out about the opportunities available, ask questions and consider the options before discussing their situation with an adviser: - helps get individual interviews off to a good start because customers are better informed about what is available; and - should shorten interviews because information about available options has been given during the session.